Ruslan1984Lucky/yakovenko.org/content/experience/index.en.md

 - *Manual and automation testing;*
 - *Main DB, ETL DB structure development and improvement;*
-- *Development of the data update and synchronization stored proceduress;*
+- *Development of the data update and synchronization stored proceduress;* -*Manual run of stored procedures to test reporting business logic build on Fusion Chart technology;*
-- *Development of the reporting feature base on Fusion Chart Technology;*
+- *Development of the reporting feature based on Fusion Chart;* Technology;*
 - *Development of the integration with Salesforce;*
-- *Development of the integration with Facebook via Facebook up;*
+- *Development of the integration with Facebook via Facebook up;* -ETL tables development;
+- *Data Import feature and data dictionary development:*
 - *Standalone QA position in the team of 6;*
  \
 \